stacks-network/docs/src/pages/stacks-blockchain/atlas-overview.md

 names to bind and store a large amount of state to each name in a way that _preserves the security properties of having written that state to the blockchain_.
-Instead of storing 20 bytes of data on the blockchain, a BNS name owner would store the _cryptograhpic hash_ of its state, and then store the actual state Atlas.
+Instead of storing 20 bytes of data on the blockchain, a BNS name owner would store the _cryptographic hash_ of its state, and then store the actual state Atlas.
 This decouples the name's state size from the blockchain.

 The reference implementation of Atlas currently allows up to 40kb of state to be